JakobHav/Lab3-MOSFETs/5932110_5900383_Haverkamp_Fark_03_Sub_EN.typ

 === Introduction

-In this section we used the MOSFET transistor to build a step up converter, to amplify a dc input voltage to a higher and slightly variable dc output voltage.
-This is accomplished by turning the transistor on and of via a variable input voltage.
+In this section we used the MOSFET transistor to build a step up converter, to amplify a dc input voltage to a higher and slightly varying dc output voltage.
+This is accomplished by turning the transistor on and off via a variable input voltage.
 This leads to a wave effect between the transistor $M_1$ and the capacitor via the coils electromagnetic properties.
 In the simulation we gave the coil $L_1$ a series resistance of 10 $Omega$.

 === Circuit Diagrams: